 Hotel Siyavush in Bukhara was lovely; the rooms were decorated with Uzbek textiles, and everything was clean, with all the modern conveniences.
 The breakfast was also excellent, offering a selection of cereals, breads, salads, and fresh pastries.
 My one criticism is that the Internet was temperamental and when it did work, it wasn’t very fast.
 Uzbekistan, which was a much more closed country under the previous president, never prioritized developing its Internet and connections to the outside world.
 It currently ranks very low in world rankings for speed and quality of Internet overall.
 Hopefully they will work on this along with the visa policy.
 Besides this, I was very happy with my stay.

 On the first day, I relaxed at the hotel, went for a walk in the surrounding area, and took some time to recover from my trip to Turkmenistan.
 The next morning, we began the group tours.
 We saw beautiful madrasahs, haggled our way through the bazaar, and lunched at an old caravan rest stop.
-For all this, Bukhara was my favourite city that we visited – ancient buildings, colorful bazaars, and friendly people made it a wonderful trip.
+For all this, Bukhara was my favorite city that we visited – ancient buildings, colorful bazaars, and friendly people made it a wonderful trip.
 The next morning we traveled on to Samarkand by train, arriving in the afternoon.

 A Brief History of Samarkand